racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabs50/PyLabsApps/EventDrivenActions.md

 ##PyLabs 5 Events
 Pylabs 5 introduces a new standardized way for publishing and consuming events using tasklets.
-The event framework uses [RabbitMQ](http://www.rabbitmq.com/) as messaging system.
+The event framework uses [RabbitMQ][rabbit] as messaging system.
 The three important components in this event framework are:

 * Producer: publishes event messages in a specific format
 * Consumer: reads the event messages in the RabbitMQ network and triggers an action if the event message matches specific criteria